-The A. Richard Diebold Center (ARDC) for Indo-European Language and Culture is an entity within the Linguistics Research Center named for the [retired] Professor Emeritus of Anthropology at the University of Arizona who has funded projects at the LRC and courses in the Classics Department at the University of Texas.
-As a philanthropist who is particularly interested in Indo-European studies, Dr. Diebold has generously supported UT and other universities in the U.S. and abroad.
+The A. Richard Diebold Center (ARDC) for Indo-European Language and Culture was an entity within the Linguistics Research Center named for the late Professor Emeritus of Anthropology at the University of Arizona, who funded projects at the LRC and courses in the Classics Department at the University of Texas, among other interests.
+As a philanthropist who was particularly interested in Indo-European studies, Dr. Diebold generously supported UT and other universities in the U.S. and abroad.

-Salus Mundi's support for EIEOL resulted in other online publications, including the books in the Indo-European Languages and Historical Linguistics series and the metrically restored Rigveda, and the pre-publication work underlying Dr. Winfred P. Lehmann's book Pre-Indo-European (Journal of Indo-European Studies Monograph #41; Washington, DC: Institute for the Study of Man).
+Salus Mundi's support for EIEOL resulted in additional publications, including the online books in our Indo-European Languages and Historical Linguistics series, our online metrically restored Rigveda, and pre-publication work underlying the late Dr. Winfred P. Lehmann's book Pre-Indo-European (Journal of Indo-European Studies Monograph #41; Washington, DC: Institute for the Study of Man).

-With the designation A. Richard Diebold Center for Indo-European Language and Culture, we recognize our debt of gratitude to a fellow Indo-Europeanist for his support of LRC projects and other work at the University of Texas.
+With the designation A. Richard Diebold Center for Indo-European Language and Culture, we continue to recognize our profound debt of gratitude to this late Indo-Europeanist for his support of LRC projects and other work at the University of Texas.